Intermountain-Health/.github/profile/README.md

 ## :question: Need Help?

-*Note: A ServiceHub connector for the Support Team, and FAQs are pending.*
+🚧 *Note: A ServiceHub connector for the Support Team, and FAQs are pending.* 🚧

-If you encounter any issues or have questions, please refer to our [FAQs](#faqs-link-needed) or reach out to our [support team](#support-team-link-needed).

----

-Thank you for being a part of Intermountain Health's innovative community.